Being A Responsible Drone Pilot

 What Are The Main Existing Safety Laws?

-At our website design Manchester agency we’ve noticed how these new laws are complementing existing ones.
+We’ve noticed how these new laws are complementing existing ones.

 Three of the most important stipulations are that drones must not fly higher than 400 feet (120 metres); they must be at least 50 metres away from people and private property; and 150 metres away from congested areas and organised open-air assemblies of more than 1,000 people.

-At our website design company Manchester we’re also aware that the new legislation comes at time when drones are becoming more and more popular with the public and businesses.
+We’re also aware that the new legislation comes at time when drones are becoming more and more popular with the public and businesses.
 On the latter point, the number of commercial licences granted by the CAA has grown from 2,500 to 3,800 in 2017.
 This represents a year-on-year increase of 52 percent.

 For all your enquires about filming great aerial footage with drones, call Blue Whale Media.
 Our unmanned aerial vehicle (UAV) comes with its own high-resolution camera.
 And you can trust our trained drone pilots to get the best results for you – professionally and safely.
 Contact us today.